SirLefti/piboy/README.md

 interface and input.
 On a Raspberry Pi use ``ILI9486Interface`` and ``GPIOInput``.

 This project uses FreeSansBold as default font.
-If the font cannot be found despite being installed, or you do not want to install it, place the ``FreeSanBold.ttf`` in the root directory as a workaround.
+If the font cannot be found despite being installed, or you do not want to install it, place the ``FreeSansBold.ttf`` in the root directory as a workaround.

 ## Roadmap